Euro zone bond yields climb as central banks talk tough on rates

 He said markets are "too optimistic" in their bets that rate cuts could start in April next year.

-Portugal's 10-year bond yield PT10YT=RR fell less than its peers on Wednesday, a sign that investors are demanding a premium after Prime Minister Antonio Costa resigned amid a corruption investigation this week.
-Yet it was last broadly in line with the rest of the market, up 4 bps at 3.399%.
+Portugal's 10-year bond PT10YT=RR underperformed on Wednesday, a sign that investors are demanding a premium after Prime Minister Antonio Costa resigned amid a corruption investigation this week.
+Yet it was last broadly in line with the rest of the market with the yield up 4 bps at 3.398%.

-The gap between Italy and Germany's 10-year yields DE10IT10=RR was little changed at 186 bps.
+The gap between Italy and Germany's 10-year yields DE10IT10=RR was slightly wider at 187 bps.
 The spread, a gauge of investor confidence in the euro zone's more indebted countries, narrowed to its smallest since mid-September last week at 174 bps.

 EZ spreads https://tmsnrt.rs/468lWy6